Triton Inference Server with Gaudi

 After the server is up and running, you can use a client inside the container to make requests.

-To use Triton on the client side with HPU, no specific changes are required.
+To use Triton on the client side with Gaudi, no specific changes are required.
 You can refer to Building a client application section and other details in the client documentation to customize your script.
 Finally, run the script inside a Docker container to make HTTP requests.

 Create a Client Script¶

-library, which is pre-installed in the docker image.
+library, which is preinstalled in the Docker image.

 In the script, you can define the request data, such as the type of data (text, image, etc.) and the IP address of the server for your model.

-Refer to the following example script: simple_http_infer_client.py.
+Refer to the following example script for more information: simple_http_infer_client.py.

 Note